jzariski/Portfolio/README.md

 ## WordleBot
 This is a side project of mine where I built a machine-learning optimizer to try and solve the Wordle in the fewest guesses Built a deep feed-forward network taking advantage of tokenization to prescribe utility scores to words

+## TelQueue
+An in-progress framework for using mixed-integer programming to optimize telescope queues for a given night.